reviewpad/docs/aladino/builtins.md

 `string`

 The status of a reviewer.
-It can be _neutral_, _requested_changes_ or _approved_.
+It can be one of four string values:

-This status is computed based on the code reviews submitted by the reviewer.

-If there is no code review submitted yet or if there is no review with a decision of approval or request for changes, the status is _neutral_.

-Otherwise, the status of the reviewer is the decision of the last code review with had the decision of approval or request for changes.
+1. `""`, if there was no review from the reviewer;
+2. `"COMMENTED"`, if all the reviews from the reviewer were comments;
+3. `"CHANGES_REQUESTED"`, if the last review that was not a comment requested changes;
+4. `"APPROVED"`, if the last review that was not a comment requested changes;

 **Examples**: